 These unaudited interim condensed consolidated financial statements reflect the historical results of Private Molecular prior to the completion of the Merger, and do not include the historical results of the Company prior to the completion of the Merger.
 All share and per share disclosures have been adjusted to reflect the exchange of shares in the Merger, and the 11-for-1 reverse stock split of the common stock effected on August 1, 2017.
 Under U.S. GAAP, the Merger is treated as a "reverse merger" under the purchase method of accounting.
 For accounting purposes, Private Molecular is considered to have acquired Threshold.
-See Note 3, Merger with Private Molecular, for further details on the Merger and the U.S. GAAP accounting treatment.
+See Note 3, "Merger with Private Molecular", for further details on the Merger and the U.S. GAAP accounting treatment.

-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for pursuant to the requirements of the Securities and Exchange Commission ("SEC") for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. GAAP pursuant to the requirements of the Securities and Exchange Commission ("SEC") for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements.
 In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for the fair presentation of results for the periods presented, have been included.
 The results of operations of any interim period are not necessarily indicative of the results of operations for the full year or any other interim period.